kolosek/splice-jruby/README.md

 ### Starting up the splicemachine and the app

-  First, make sure splice engine is up and running:
+  First, make sure splice is up and running:

   1. `cd ~/spliceengine/`